By train: Amtrak train service runs between New York City and the Albany-Rensselaer train station.

 All buildings and public areas, including all galleries, are fully accessible and comply with American with Disabilities (ADA) standards.
 Wheelchairs are available to guests on a first come, first served basis.
 Assistive listening devices are available for events held in the auditorium.

-The Clark has specialized vehicles available to assist visitors with physical disabilities in touring Ground/work, our first outdoor exhibition, and in accessing other areas of the campus.
+The Clark has specialized vehicles available to assist visitors with physical disabilities in accessing other areas of the campus.
 Please contact our Visitor Services team at [email protected], or call 413 458 2303 to make arrangements for your visit.

 Children’s strollers are permitted throughout the museum.
 A limited number of strollers are available for use free of charge on a first come, first served basis.
 Diaper-changing stations are available in restrooms located in the Clark Center and the Museum building.